foxBMS/foxbms-2/docs/developer-manual/style-guide/guidelines_c.rst

     ``build/bin/src/hal/**`` and ``src/os``) should not be changed.
     To save without reformatting use :kbd:`Ctrl-K + Ctrl-Shift-S`.

 The following list shows more detailed rules for |foxbms|.
 Every rule has some context and/or rationale and notes that clearly state the rules, followed by a correct examples.
 If it supports the clarification incorrect examples may also be shown.

-The following rules generally apply and follow the naming schema ``C:<ongoing-number>``.
+The following rules generally apply and follow the naming pattern ``C:<ongoing-number>``.

 .. _rule_c_filenames: